AlexanderAKM/AlexanderAKM.github.io/traffic_signal.md

 4. Experimenting with other (more diverse) environments.

 ## Environment
 The simulator uses the SUMO (Simulation of Urban MObility) as its underlying environment, specifically tailored for reinforcement learning applications.
 The SUMO-RL environment was initially created by Lucas N. Alegre.
-You can find the code at github here: https://github.com/LucasAlegre/sumo-rl
+You can find the code at github [here](https://github.com/LucasAlegre/sumo-rl).